 - Preheat oven to 400F.

-- In a large bowl, beat together cream cheese, 1/2 cup sugar, salt, eggs, milk and vanilla extract.
+- In a large bowl, beat together cream cheese, 1/2 cup sugar and salt until creamy.
+Add in eggs, milk and vanilla extract and beat until smooth.
 Set aside.

 - In a small saucepan, stir together cornstarch, 1/2 cup sugar and crushed pineapple.
 Bring to a boil and boil for 2 minutes, stirring constantly.
 Let cool a few minutes and then pour into pie shell.